 Friendly Fireproof: Go ahead, drop that cluster bomb ten feet from friendly ground forces.
 They won't feel a thing.
 Or try to send a couple rounds through your wingman's cockpit if he's being annoying.

-Ace Combat 6´s "final" mission.
+Genre Blindness: At least once a game, a character will say something that will make you have to pause the game and cover your face in shame.
+For example, Ace Combat 6´s "final" mission.
 You've won the war, people are celebrating, and your "mission" is to do a patrol while fireworks explode in the sky.
 Then one of your wingmen says "I'd like to say: Mission Accomplished".
 Cue enemy fighters and transcontinental missiles.

-Germanic Efficiency: Being the Fantasy Counterpart Culture of Germany, Belka has the most advanced technologies (many of the original fighters and superweapons in the series are attributed to Belkan Engineering), the most efficient air force (they have the most Aces in any Ace Combat game to date, out of 169 named Aces, 139 of them are of Belkan Nationality) and very skilled engineers (in the form of Gault 1/Anton "Dr." Kupchenko, who designed the superweapons of Ace Combat Zero as well as the ADFX-01/02 Morgan, and Gault 7/Lorenz "Feniks" Riedel, who designed the Battle Fleet for the Eastern Faction during the Estovakian Civil War and the subsequent Emmerian-Estovakian War.)
+Germanic Efficiency: Being the Fantasy Counterpart Culture of Germany, Belka has the most advanced technologies (many of the original fighters and superweapons in the series are attributed to Belkan Engineering), the most efficient air force (they have the most Aces in any Ace Combat game to date; out of 169 named Aces, 139 of them are of Belkan Nationality) and very skilled engineers (in the form of Gault 1/Anton "Dr." Kupchenko, who designed the superweapons of Ace Combat Zero as well as the ADFX-01/02 Morgan, and Gault 7/Lorenz "Feniks" Riedel, who designed the Battle Fleet for the Eastern Faction during the Estovakian Civil War and the subsequent Emmerian-Estovakian War.)

 Glass Cannon: The F-5E and MiG-21 in the PS2 games, and the A-4 in 2 is this, though since you usually get these in the beginning of the game, the player doesn't need to worry about biting the bullet.
 The Mobius F-22 and Yellow Su-33 in AC6, (as Downloadable content) is also this, but it pays off when you have wicked manuverability.
 On Ace mode all your planes are a One-Hit-Point Wonder against missiles so the question is how much Cannon and Speedster/Lightning you're packing.